Sonnto/AccessGo-service-routing/README.md

 ## What to do?

-Click the buttons to select type of service and watch loading animations.
+Click the buttons to select type of service and watch loading animations

-# Future Developments
-- Add and improve story
-- Redesign layout of environment photos, story, and choices
-- Choose a more legible font